eeue56/assets/slack-code-of-conduct.md

   - Do not ridicule someone's ignorance or misunderstanding.
 - __Be respectful and considerate.__
   - People have different levels of experience programming, and with many types of languages.
 Someone who struggles with Elm might have 15 years of enterprise Java experience.
-Don't make assumptions about someone's background.
+Making assumptions about someone's background is usually harmful.
   - Not everyone speaks English natively.
-If you can understand the intent, don't remark on the grammar.
+If you can understand the intent, avoid remarking on the grammar.
 - __Avoid negative behaviour.__
   - Derailing a conversation: Chat conversations can move quickly and unpredictably.
-But, do not actively seek to prevent a conversation from occurring.
+But, do not actively seek to prevent a conversation from occurring (unless the conversation itself violates this Code).
   - Unconstructive criticism: Do not merely decry the current state of affairs.
 Offer suggestions as to how things may be improved.
   - Snarking: pithy, insulting, or sniping comments.